au-ts/multikernel-manifest/README.md

     * `KernelMaxNumNodes`
   Also add the number of multikernels required as part of the `BoardInfo`, e.g `multikernels=2`.

+## Open Problems

+1. How best to handle shared hardware resources, e.g. the GIC distributor registers which is shared across cores. seL4 either needs a way to partition which IRQs are used on each core, or some way to ensure that the values are consistent.

+    Currently we just trust the userspace to not configure IRQs from multiple cores.

+2. What happens when we need more cross-core notifications than there are SGIs?

 ## Working Configurations

 - Currently, only the debug build of the kernel runs.
 The release version